 - typically set up some DB for storing some state of your business app.

-It’s “easy” but not trivial, and the initial configuration and setup can be still pretty tricky for new developers.
+Those steps are “easy” but not a little time-consuming, and the initial configuration and setup can be still pretty tricky for new developers.

 What the tool is doing for me? the short version

-You want to share an example with someone else? just publish it on Github, if another person want to test it, he can just download it, eventually run `npm install` and run the example.
+Do you want to share an example with someone else? just publish it on Github, if another person wants to test it, he can just download it, eventually run `npm install` and run the example.
 You are gonna run the same code, but you will not share any data or information!.

 What the tool is doing for me?

-note: again, you can use the tool without really knowing all of the following, but is gonna help you in a deeper understanding of the tool and the vonage api itsefls.
+note: again, you can use the tool without really knowing all of the following, but is gonna help you in a deeper understanding of the tool and the Vonage API itself.